-Creating a brand voice that engages your audience’s hearts as well as their heads is a critical aspect of marketing, even for B2B technology brands.
+Creating a brand voice that engages your audience’s hearts as well as their heads is a critical aspect of startup marketing, even for B2B technology brands.

 You might be surprised to discover that a Google study revealed that B2C brands had emotional connections with 10 to 40 percent of their customers.
 However, the figure rises to upwards of 50 percent with B2B buyers.
 So, don’t be afraid to show empathy with your customers.

 Even humor can be “professional” when you use it to make a point.
 So can stories.

 Cast your customers as heroes, their challenges as the villain, and your product as the “sword” with which they slay their challenges.
 That kind of creativity can set your brand apart from your competition because your customers feel as if you’re partners with them in success.